 Stephanie is excited to join our team where she contributes her extensive administrative and customer service experience.
 She enjoys taking the time to get to know each patient and strives to ensure the best possible experience for them.
 When she is not working, she spends her time cooking, reading and being with her two dogs, Hazel and Maya.

 Dr. Tharshni Velauthapillai is Toronto-born and raised, and has been a licensed chiropractor since 2019 after graduating from the Canadian Memorial Chiropractic College.
 Dr. Tharshni uses a variety of techniques for treatment including manual therapy, instrument-based therapy, modalities, and exercise prescription.
 She is primarily a hands-on practitioner, and she offers a wide range of techniques tailored to each individual’s needs and goals.
+She speaks English & Tamil.

 Josephine is a registered Traditional Chinese Medicine practitioner & acupuncturist who holds a Bachelor of Science Honours degree in biology.
 She provides acupuncture, fire cupping, guasha and Chinese herbs.
 She treats a wide range of conditions from pain condition, digestive issues to fertility and mental health.
 She is passionate about providing personalized treatments.
 She speaks English & Cantonese.